ivargr/open-the-lid-chip-seq-analysis/Readme.md

 * Python3 (for analysis)
 * [Rgmatch](https://bitbucket.org/pfurio/rgmatch/src) (to associate transcription factors to genes and gene elements)

-## Data
-All the necessary data (raw reads, mapping indexes etc) for running the scripts below are available at Zenodo by following this link.
-The only exception is the mapped ChREBP reads, which were were kindly provided to us by Prof. Lawrence Chan.

 ## Scripts for reproducing the analysis
 ### Step 1: Run peak calling
+The following scripts run peak calling for LXR and ChREBP.
+For PPARalpha and FXR, called peaks available at NCBI were used in the analysis, since these already were called using the same pipeline that we use here.

-The following scripts run peak calling for all the transcription factors.
-This script assumes you have two files `chrebp_sample_reads.bed`  and `chrebp_control_reads.bed` in this directory (these are not availale through the Zenodo data repository).
+The following script assumes you have two files `chrebp_sample_reads.bed`  and `chrebp_control_reads.bed` in this directory.

 ```bash
 ./run_chrepb_peak_calling.sh
 ```

-For LXR, the raw reads are available through the Zenodo data repository.
+For LXR, the raw reads are downloaded from NCBI SRA archive (see link at the top).
 We map these to the MM9 reference genome with the following script:
 ```bash
 ./map_lxr_reads.sh
 ```